nisicadmir/nodejs-typescript/tutorial-3.md

 app.use(express.json());
 ```

 We used the bcrypt library to create a hash from a plain password.
+Create a file `crypto.lib.ts` in a new folder `src/lib`.
 The code for hashing and comparing plain and hashed passwords:
 ```typescript
 import bcrypt from 'bcrypt';